 Laurence Gallarato, Coordinator of Programs to France & Martinique

-(with L&F since 2008) A French native, Laurence grew up in Paris and lived there for 19 years.
-She now loves to go back “home” to visit her family in the beautiful regions of Bordeaux and Bearn.
-After studying in Bordeaux with a double major in History/Arts/Geography and Tourism, she worked as a tour guide in Europe before moving to the U.S. in the 1980s.
-She has been a teacher and has organized family-stay programs in France.
-She loves to travel and some of her favorite destinations (besides France, of course!) have been Greece, Ireland, Italy, and Mexico.
-Her hobbies are taking care of her grandsons, playing volleyball, dancing, reading, and going to movies.
+(with L&F since 2008) A French native, Laurence grew up in Paris where she lived for 19 years.
+She now loves to go back “home” and visit family in the beautiful regions of Bearn and Bordeaux.
+After earning a double major in History/Arts/Geography and Tourism in Bordeaux, she worked as a tour guide in Europe before moving to the U.S. in the 1980s.
+She loves to travel and some of her favorite destinations (besides France, of course!) include the East Coast, Greece, Ireland, Italy, and Mexico.
+Her hobbies are spending time with friends and family, playing volleyball, dancing, reading, and going to movies.

 Liz Horstman, Accountant

-(with L&F since 1997) First introduced to Language & Friendship by her friend and neighbor Naomi Thomsen, Liz (a CPA by trade) has worked as the accountant for L&F. On different occasions while growing up, Liz’s family lived in Oxford, England, where her father was a visiting professor.
-While living in England, her family traveled through Europe, particularly enjoying the Loire Valley.
-As a result she is still trying to master the French language!
-Liz and her husband have three children (’88,’92 and ’94).
-Liz’s oldest son spent a semester in Spain.
-Her daughter, who taught for two summers at Concordia Language Villages, is majoring in Spanish and International Relations at Pitt.
-Liz’s family has also enjoyed hosting students from Spain and France.
+(with L&F since 1997) First introduced to L&F by her friend and neighbor Naomi Thomsen, Liz worked as a CPA before joining L&F. While growing up, Liz’s family lived at times in Oxford, England, where her father was a visiting professor.
+While there her family traveled through Europe, particularly enjoying the Loire Valley.
+She is still trying to master the French language!
+Liz and her husband have three children.
+Their oldest son spent a semester in Spain.
+Their daughter taught at Concordia Language Villages and majored in Spanish and International Relations.
+Liz’s family has enjoyed hosting students from Spain and France.